 Silicone has some properties similar to rubber and can be extruded into any shape without support structures.
 It also has properties like rubber that make it desirable in certain applications such as wearables, home design, medical devices, etc., which is perfect for innovation with 3D printing.
 However there are many considerations when using silicone as an additive material for 3D printing – therefore if you want to learn more about those considerations or find out how one of these new printers functions, please read on:

 To start, the basics of 3D printing with silicone are these: 3D printers can print the material.
 It does not have to be “printed in” or “printed on”, but simply printed!
 Silicone is also designed to be extruded; therefore it will work for all the same applications and most of the same things you would expect in a typical extruder.

-The reason it is called a “3DP” printer is that not only can you print with silicone, but you can also print with it in “three-dimensional” space.
-This means that you can get the 3D printed part of the project out of the machine and manipulate it in real-space before utilizing it.
+The reason it is called a “3DP” printer is that not only can you print with silicone, but you can also print with it in a “three-dimensional” space.
+This means that you can get the 3D printed part of the project out of the machine and manipulate it in real space before utilizing it.

-The printer has a heated bed that will melt the material during the build process, as well as a nozzle which fires out filament to create shapes.
+The printer has a heated bed that will melt the material during the build process, as well as a nozzle that fires out filament to create shapes.

 Considerations When Printing Silicone